Green-Software-Foundation/if-docs/docs/reference/features.md

 ## Inline Arithmetic Expressions

-Inline arithmetic expressions allow basic mathematical operations to be embedded directly within `config` parameters and `inputs` values in manifest files.
+Inline arithmetic expressions allow basic mathematical operations to be embedded directly within `config` parameters and `inputs` values in IMP files.
 This enables dynamic calculations using constants or input variables, eliminating the need for manual pre-calculation of parameters.

 ### Supported Symbols and Operations: